 The Shots widget is available with paid plans only, but you can test it in Preview mode even with a Free subscription.

 The widget allows you to turn video or image sequences into stills, shown one by one when users scroll or hover over a widget.
-Bear in mind: it's not possible to upload a video and image sequence to Shots simultaneously.
+Bear in mind: uploading a video and image sequence to Shots simultaneously is impossible.

-You can customize the Playback settings and also apply the standard Animation, Rotation, Position, Arrange, and Lock settings to your widget.
+You can customize the Playback settings and apply the standard Animation, Rotation, Position, Arrange, and Lock settings to your widget.

 If you want to use a different video, go to the Shot Settings icon and click ‘Replace Shots.’